Edit As You Wish: Video Caption Editing with Multi-grained User Control: Introduction

-We propose a novel task named \textbf{Video Description Editing (VDEdit)}, which aims to automatically edit a reference description conditioned on the user commands and video content.
-As depicted in Figure~\ref{fig:intro}, the inputs of VDEdit task consist of a video, a reference description, and a user command.
-It outputs a edited video description based on the user command as a control signal.
-The reference caption can be initialized with automatically generated sentences from models, human-written sentences, or edited sentences from the last round of editing which can thus enable multi-round modification.
-For example, as shown in Figure~\ref{fig:intro} scenarios A and B, the editing process can proceed for multiple rounds until satisfying the user's request.
-The VDEdit task can facilitate personalized video description generation by fulfilling miscellaneous demands from different users or dynamic demands from the same user.
+We propose a novel \textbf{Video Caption Editing (VCE)} task to automate the video description editing process.
+The task aims to edit an existing video description conditioned on user commands and video content.
+As depicted in Figure~\ref{fig:intro}, the inputs of VCE task consist of a video, a reference description, and a user control.
+It outputs an edited video description based on the user command as a control signal.
+The reference caption can be initialized using the last edited output sentence which can thus enable \textit{ multi-round modification}.
+The VCE task can facilitate personalized video description generation by fulfilling miscellaneous demands from different users or dynamic demands from the same user.

-In the VDEdit task, how to define the user command to cover multi-grained requests is very important.
-Inspired by the human writing-revision habits, we unify the user edit commands into a triplet format: \{\textit{operation, position, attribute}\}, where \textit{position} and \textit{attribute} can be omitted.
-As shown in Table~\ref{tab:command}, the different combinations of the three parts in the triplet can cover multi-grained user commands from coarse-grained control (e.g. sentence length change) to fine-grained control (e.g. insert new details in the specific position).
-The command \{\textit{operation, position, attribute}\} can be easily obtained through different front-end interfaces, e.g. the natural language command via text or voice, or editing trajectories from tablet computers.
+In the VCE task, how to define the user command to cover multi-grained requests is crucial.
+Inspired by the human writing-revision habits, we unify the user edit commands into a triplet format \{\textit{operation, position, attribute}\} (depicted in Figure~\ref{fig:senarios}) for three advantages.
+Firstly, it condenses the core elements in an editing operation.
+Secondly, it can accommodate two prevalent front-end interface signals including natural language and editing trajectories from tablet computers.
+Finally, the different combinations of three elements in the triplet can cover \textit{ multi-grained} user commands from coarse-grained control (e.g. sentence length change) to fine-grained control (e.g. insert new details in the specific position), as illustrated in Table~\ref{tab:command}.